iron-software/IronPdf.Examples/tutorials/vb-net-pdf/README.md

 <h2>Conclusion</h2>

-In this guide, we explored six different methods to convert from VB.NET to PDF using VB.NET as the programming language:
+In this guide, we explored six distinct methodologies for converting HTML content to PDF files using the VB.NET programming environment:

-- Converting HTML strings directly to PDF
+- Conversion from HTML strings to PDF
-- Generating a PDF in VB.NET from an HTML string
+- Designing a PDF in VB.NET by specifying the content via an HTML string
-- Transforming existing URLs into PDF documents
+- Converting online URLs directly into PDF documents
-- Creating PDFs from HTML files
+- Generating PDFs directly from HTML files
-- Using HTML templating in VB.NET to produce dynamic PDF documents
+- Employing HTML templating in VB.NET to create dynamic PDFs
-- Turning ASP.NET pages with dynamic content, such as ASPX, into PDF documents
+- Transforming live ASP.NET pages, such as ASPX, into PDF files

-For each method, we utilized the renowned IronPDF [VB.NET library](https://ironpdf.com/use-case/vb-dot-net-library/), which enables the direct conversion of HTML content into PDFs within .NET projects.
+Throughout these processes, we utilized the widely regarded IronPDF [VB.NET library](https://ironpdf.com/use-case/vb-dot-net-library/) that enables direct conversion of HTML to PDF within the framework of .NET projects.

 <hr class="separator">